 - All staff will have appropriate PPE when working around our yachts and guests.
 This will include masks whenever inside the social distancing guidelines and gloves whenever touching surfaces

 - All vessels will be cleaned thoroughly and an additional final disinfection process will occur prior to guest arrival

 - Guests will be required to record body temperatures daily

 - Hand sanitizer will be available on all yachts and is a requirement when boarding

 - Skippers and Hosts will undertake weekly Covid testing for additional client peace of mind

 We understand that restrictions, guidelines and advice are all rapidly changing throughout Europe and the world.
-If you book a Private Yacht Tour, Yacht Charter or Under 39’s Yacht Tour, and for one reason or another are no longer able to travel, we are offering complete flexibility with your booking!
+If you book under our Cruise with Confidence policy and are no longer able to travel for one reason or another, we are offering complete flexibility with your booking!